nathanuphoff/Glitch-JS/readme.md

 // ...or base64-encoded string.
 glitch(base64, callback);

+// An (optional) strength can be set with the third parameter... glitch(base64, callback, 10);

+// ...and the (optional) maximum amount of manipulations before the effect fails with the fourth.
+glitch(base64, callback, 10, 25);
 ```

-The callback arguments are a base64-encoded image string and a boolean indicating whether the manipulation was successful.
+The callback arguments are a base64-encoded image string, a boolean indicating whether the manipulation was successful, and a data-object.
 ```
-function callback(image, succes){
+function callback(image, succes, object){
+	// image {string}: a base64-encoded image string.
+	// succes {boolean}: true if the manipulation was successful, otherwise false
+	// object {object}: {
+	//	source {string}: the base64-encoded unaffected source image.
+	//	attempts {number}: the amount of iterations the glitch has taken.
+	//	strength {number}: the strength of the glitch effect.
-	// do whatever...
+	// }
 }
 ```
-When glitch fails to create a valid manipulated image, the original image will be passed instead.
+When glitch fails to create a valid manipulated image, the source image will be passed instead.

 ## Parameters
 - source {string}: a valid image URL or base64-encoded string is required for image manipulations to be made.
 Supported file types are jpeg, png, and gif.